 As a result, this becomes a huge problem of shame for the partner or family because their women are the embodiment of their honour.
 The failure for the man to meet their prescribed requirement of traditional masculinity, by not being able to keep their women ‘in check’, exposes a deficiency in their manhood.
 For example, in the case of marital infidelity, it results in the husband’s sexual potency being questioned or jeered upon.

-Specifically to cases in the middle-east culture, the actions of the victim result in a failure of the male’s ability to uphold his responsibilities in the system of male guardianship.
+Specifically to cases in the middle-east culture, the actions of the victim resulting in a failure of the male’s ability to uphold his responsibilities in the system of male guardianship.
 Thus, any threat to the role of men and their control over women ‘becomes a threat to the male’s sense of self-worth and masculinity’.
 Victims that have transgressed their gender and sexuality arrangements remind the perpetrator of their deficient manhood and their precarious authority over these women.
 Therefore, honour killings allow the perpetrator to restore the decorum of his manhood by eliminating the woman who threatened his authority and exposed his deficient manhood.

 Honour violence is committed across the globe, and despite the severe nature of this violence, many cases remain unreported.
 In some nations, there appears to be a tolerance for honour based-crimes.
 For example, in Pakistani Law prior to 2016 (after Qandeel’s death), the victim’s family members could pardon the perpetrator.
 Beyond this, there appears to be a society that is so dehumanised to the violence against women, those assertions are made so that the victim’s behaviour made the murder understandable, and even deserved.